Outlook for 2021

 These FAQS only address issues pertaining to Graduate and Postdoctoral Studies.
 For the latest updates on the university’s operations during the pandemic and information that affects all students and the wider university community, please see this page.

-Can I still get assistance in person at the Faculty of Graduate Studies office?
+Can I get assistance in person at the Faculty of Graduate Studies office?